Skip to content

 All NameCheap Managed WordPress Plans include the same features apart from the amount of storage and visits per month.

-These features include a free domain, support 24/7, backups, database access, a free 30 days money-back guarantee and access to one WordPress website install.
+These features include a free domain, 24/7 support, backups, database access, a free 30-day money-back guarantee, and access to one WordPress website install.

 NameCheap Hosting: WordPress Pricing Comparison